Mjeevanantham/jeeva-portfolio/README.md

 A modern Next.js portfolio with smooth in-page navigation, a project details modal, and a subtle cursor-follow color glow.
 Includes a contact form with email delivery and a dedicated Resume page.

+### Recent Work
+- Currently developing a high-level ERP system for a US-based enterprise client (NDA protected)
+- Diving into AI and creating Scriptly VS Code extension for AI agent hands-on work

 ### Features
 - Anchor navigation with sticky header and smooth scrolling
 - Mobile-friendly menu (hamburger) and responsive sections